Code-Institute-Submissions/Where-s-Next-/README.md

 This has been left unfixed as the user can toggle between the radio buttons when next city is selected.

 *  During the lighthouse audit, the performance on desktop and mobile could be improved by using next-gen formats for the images which means faster downloads and less data consumption.
+The images as I am unfamiliar with next-gen formats and these formats arent compatible with all browsers.

 ## Deployment